rust-lang/rust/text/0000-as-cell.md

 ## Just the language guarantee

-The cast could be guaranteed as correct, but not be provided by std itself.
+The conversion could be guaranteed as correct, but not be provided by std itself.
 This would serve as legitimization of external implementations like [alias](https://crates.io/crates/alias).

 ## No guarantees

-If the casting guarantees can not be granted, code would have to use direct indexing as today, with either possible bound checking costs or the use of unsafe code to avoid them.
+If the safety guarantees of the conversion can not be granted, code would have to use direct indexing as today, with either possible bound checking costs or the use of unsafe code to avoid them.